makotoy/makospell/README.md

 3. In order to successfully build Aspell, you need to copy `aspell.h` file in `external-libs` to `aspell-0.60.6.1/interfaces/cc`.
 4. `cd` to `aspell-0.60.6.1` directory and do

-        $ ./configure --see-below-for-options
+        $ ./configure --enable-compile-in-filters
         $ make
-        $ make install
+5. `cd` to `external-libs` and do
+        $ mkdir -p dict/data
+        $ cp aspell-0.60.6.1/data/* dict/data/

-which should compile the library file `libaspell.dylib` in `aspell-0.60.6.1/.libs` directory, and install `aspell` under `$PREFIX/bin`.
+which should compile the library file `libaspell.dylib` in `aspell-0.60.6.1/.libs` directory.

 #### Tips for compling Aspell command